 Montelukast

 Montelukast is a common prescription drug used in the treatment of asthma (including exercise-induced attacks) and an itchy, stuffy, or runny nose that is the result of allergies.
 The medication blocks leukotriene receptors, which helps prevent a reaction to allergens.
 It is available as tablets, granules, and chewable tablets.
-How often it is taken depends on the condition montelukast is being used to treat.
+How often montelukast is taken depends on the condition it is being used to treat.

 What Is Montelukast?

-Montelukast sodium (Singulair®) is a prescription medication used to treat the following conditions:
+Montelukast sodium (Singulair®) is a prescription medication used to treat the following conditions:- Asthma, including exercise-induced asthma (also known as exercise-induced bronchoconstriction)

 (Click What Is Montelukast Used For? for more information, including possible off-label uses for the medication.)